 The use of non-speech audio to convey information is known as sonification.
 One of the earliest and perhaps the most well known applications of sonification in science is the Geiger counter; a device which produces a distinctive clicking sound when it interacts with ionising radiation (Rutherford and Royds, 1908).
-Beyond the Geiger counter, sonification is also widely used

-- 25 in monitoring instrumentation.
+Beyond the Geiger counter, sonification is also widely used in monitoring instrumentation.
 Sonification is appropriate when the information being displayed changes in time, includes warnings, or calls for immediate action.
 Sonification instrumentation is used in environments where the operator is unable to use a visual display, for instance if the visual system is busy with another task, overtaxed, or when factors such as smoke, light, or line of sight impact the operators visual system (Walker and Nees, 2011).
-Sonification also allows several metrics to be displayed simultaneously using variations in pitch, timbre, volume and period (Pollack and Ficks, 1954; Flowers, 2005).
-For - 30 these reasons, sonification is widely used in medicine for monitoring crucial metrics of patient health (Craven and Mcindoe, 1999; Morris and Mohacsi, 2005; Sanderson et al., 2009).
+Sonification also allow several metrics to be displayed simultaneously using variations in pitch, timbre, volume and period (Pollack and Ficks, 1954; Flowers, 2005).
+For these reasons, sonification is widely used in medicine for monitoring crucial metrics of patient health (Craven and Mcindoe, 1999; Morris and Mohacsi, 2005; Sanderson et al., 2009).

-Outside of sonification for monitoring purposes, sonification of data can also be used to produce music.
 There have been several examples of sonification of climate system data.
-Climate symphony by Disobedient films, (Borromeo et al., 2016) is a musical composition performed by strings and piano using observational data from sea ice indices, surface temperature and

-- 35 carbon dioxide concentration.
+Climate symphony by Disobedient films, (Borromeo et al., 2016) is a musical composition performed by strings and piano using observational data from sea ice indices, surface temperature and carbon dioxide concentration.
 Daniel Crawford's Planetary Bands, Warming World, (Crawford, 2013) is a string quartet which uses observational data from the Northern Hemisphere temperatures.
 In this piece, each of the four stringed parts represents a different latitude band of the Northern Hemisphere temperature over the time range 1880-2012.
 Similarly, the climate music project, https://climatemusic.org/, is a project which makes original music inspired by climate science.
-They have produced three pieces which cover a wide range of climatological and demographic data and both observational and simulated data. - 40 However, pieces like (Borromeo et al., 2016) and (Crawford, 2013) often use similar observational temperature and carbon dioxide datasets.
+They have produced three pieces which cover a wide range of climatological and demographic data and both observational and simulated data.
+However, pieces like (Borromeo et al., 2016) and (Crawford, 2013) often use similar observational temperature and carbon dioxide datasets.
 Both of these datasets only have monthly data and approximately one century of data or less available.
 In addition, both temperature and carbon dioxide have risen since the start of the observational record.
 This means that these musical pieces tend to have similar structures and sounds.
 The pieces start slowly, quietly and low pitched at the start of the dataset, then slowly increase, building up to a high pitch conclusion at the present day.
-It should be noted that all the pieces - 45 list here are also accompanied by a video which can explain the methodology behind the creation of the music, shows the performance by the artists, or shows the data development while the music is played.

 An alternative strategy was deployed in the Sounding Coastal Change project (Revill, 2018).
 In that work, sound works, music recordings, photography and film produced through the project were geotagged and shared on to a sound map.
 This created both a record of the changing social and environmental soundscape of North Norfolk.
-They used these sounds to create

-50 music and explore the ways in which the coast was changing and how people's lives were changing with it.
+They used these sounds to create music and explore the ways in which the coast was changing and how people's lives were changing with it.